by Martin McCann, CEO and Co-founder at Trade Ledger™

-When people talk about “digitization”, what they often mean is digitizing processes — reducing or removing the human intervention in a given routine.
+When people talk about “digitisation”, what they often mean is digitising processes — reducing or removing the human intervention in a given routine.
 While there is obviously merit in this — who, for example, would complain about faster loan applications? –it doesn’t go nearly far enough.

 But the situation is actually worse because SMEs’ needs are changing fast.
 If you think about that old adage about Uber, the world’s biggest taxi company, having no cars, it’s a bit of cliché, but it points to something fundamental: our economy has become increasingly intangible; today’s SMEs have fewer and fewer tangible assets.
 Nonetheless, bank lending against intangible assets is actually falling while lending against tangible assets continues to increase.
 That is to say, that putting existing products online is not just a failure to make them easier to consume or make them better reflect business needs, but also ignores the fact that those business needs are evolving fast, in turn creating a bigger disconnect between banks and their customers and exacerbating the funding gap.

-What digitization should mean is capitalizing on ubiquitous computing and networks to reinvent banking services.
+What digitisation should mean is capitalising on ubiquitous computing and networks to reinvent banking services.

 Banks sit on huge amounts of data and, with Open Banking ushering in a new era of data sharing through APIs, access to potentially much more.
 What they need to do is analyse this data to create the insights to deliver customer intimacy, help customers make smarter decisions and solve customer problems, many of which the customer may not even know they have.

-But capitalizing on data matters more than making money, it is an existential need for banks.
+But capitalising on data matters more than making money, it is an existential need for banks.

 What we are now seeing in banking is what we have seen in other industries that have gone through a digital revolution — that manufacturing gets split from distribution which in turn gets split from customer interaction channels.
 The traditional core of financial services manufacturing will increasingly disappear into the background while banking services will increasingly get embedded into consumer channels.
 Basically, banking will be delivered through whatever messaging service you use today, which might be iMessage, WeChat, WhatsApp, Slack or whatever comes next.